xtaran/unburden-home-dir/README.md

 ### I/O during upgrading packages

 dpkg cares about a consistent state of files when unpacking packages, so it instructs the kernel to sync stuff to disk quite often, too.
+It hough has an option named `--force-unsafe-io` to turn this safety off.

 From dpkg's man-page about `--force-unsafe-io`: